Thomas-Bata-University/UTW-SDK/README.md

 # UTW - Development Kit
-This is a Unity project for creating tank parts for the UTW game.
+This is a Unity project for creating tank parts and maps for the UTW game.